-Fast Facts on Climate Change in China
+Fast Facts on Climate Change

 China’s impressive development in recent decades has been driven by a process of urbanization and industrialization, powered predominantly by coal energy.
 This fossil fuel consumption has carried a heavy environmental impact; in 2007 China overtook the United States as the world’s largest producer of climate-changing Green House Gases (GHGs), although per capita emissions remain modest by global standards.
 China has taken responsibility and responded effectively; 2014 figures show a decline in coal consumption for the first time in 15 years, and China is now the world’s largest investor in renewable energy.